Use the Google Cloud console to perform simple storage management tasks for Cloud Storage. Some typical uses for the Google Cloud console include:

-Google Cloud Storage uses a flat namespace to store your data but you can use the Google Developers Console to create folders and mimic a folder hierarchy.
-Your data isn't physically stored in a hierarchical structure, but is displayed like that in the Developers Console.
+Cloud Storage uses a flat namespace to store your data but you can use the Google Cloud console to create folders and mimic a folder hierarchy.
+Your data isn't physically stored in a hierarchical structure, but is displayed like that in the Google Cloud console.

-Because Google Cloud Storage has no notion of folders, the folder suffix and object name delimiters are visible when you view your folders using gsutil or any other command-line tools that may work with Google Cloud Storage.
-You can use many tools to manage your data but there are some differences between the Google Developers Console and command-line tools like gsutil that you should be aware of.
+Because Cloud Storage has no notion of folders, the folder suffix and object name delimiters are visible when you view your folders using the gcloud CLI or any other command-line tools that may work with Cloud Storage.

 Uploading data to a bucket

 You can upload data to your bucket by uploading one or more files or a folder containing files.
-When you upload a folder, the Google Developers Console maintains the same hierarchical structure of the folder, including all of the files and folders it contains.
-You can track the progress of uploads to the Developers Console using the upload progress window.
+When you upload a folder, the Google Cloud console maintains the same hierarchical structure of the folder, including all of the files and folders it contains.
+You can track the progress of uploads to the Google Cloud console using the upload progress window.
 You can minimize the progress window and continue working with your bucket.